fghaas/taiga-ansible/README.md

 Xerus](http://releases.ubuntu.com/16.04/).
 This is the only platform where upstream expects everything to work.
-However, the roles in this repository are also being used on [Ubuntu 18.04 Bionic Beaver](http://releases.ubuntu.com/18.04/) systems, and should be working fine there as well.
+However, the roles in this repository are also being used on [Ubuntu 18.04 Bionic Beaver](http://releases.ubuntu.com/18.04/) and [Ubuntu 20.04 Focal Fossa](http://releases.ubuntu.com/20.04/), and should be working fine there as well.

 Your deploy host must be running at least Ansible 2.5.
 Since that version is not included in Ubuntu Xenial, you can install Ansible